 Mornington Peninsula Shire (MPS) is currently undertaking two projects which we feel are important to the future character of Shoreham.
 These are the:

-Coastal Villages & Neighbourhoods Strategy (CVS)
+Coastal Villages & Neighbourhoods Strategy - now renamed the Western Port Coastal Villages Strategy (CVS)

 Neighbourhood Character Study and Guidelines (NCS).

-There are strong similarities:
+There are strong similarities between the two projects:

 Both the CVS and NCS projects are concerned with improving built form outcomes - and both crossover the Western Port settlements including Shoreham.